nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Misc/PassByValue_PassByReference_PassByAddress/README.md

 2. References must be initialized when declared and cannot be null.

 ## Pass by Address  (aka Pass-By-pointer)
 Alternatively, we can pass the vector by address using pointers.
-This method also allows the function to modify the original vector:
+This method also allows the function to modify the original vector: <bk>
 ![pointer_machine](https://github.com/user-attachments/assets/49ead60a-8299-452d-9ab4-eaec89b2b8d2)